sandsmark/freeaoe/README.md

  - Random map RMS script parsing and generating.
  - Performance (especially the path finding).
  - Various refactoring (move VisibilityMap out into separate file, rendering of units out from UnitManager, etc.)
+ - Proper support for new terrain graphics (Rise of the Rajas stopped shipping the old ones).

 Done
 ----